What is the Saṃyutta Nikāya?

 Structure of the collection

-Where the Majjhima and Dīgha preserve the narrative encounters between the Buddha and his interlocutors at greater length, the Saṃyutta preserves the compressed doctrinal formulations the early tradition treated as the conceptual backbone of the teaching.
-The canonical statements of dependent origination — imasmiṃ sati idaṃ hoti, when this is, that is — are gathered in the Nidānasaṃyutta; the analysis of *anattā*, not-self, through the five aggregates is gathered in the Khandhasaṃyutta; the operative analysis of *dukkha* and the path running through the four noble truths is gathered in the Saccasaṃyutta within the Mahāvagga.
-The collection is also the principal canonical source for the Buddha's analysis of the six sense bases — the perceptual structure through which experience is constructed — that runs as a thread through almost every contemporary Western insight-meditation curriculum.
-For the modern vipassanā revival the collection has been the principal scriptural reference: the framework the meditator uses to read what is arising in the body scan or the breath-attention practice is, in its canonical form, the framework the Saṃyutta lays out.
+Where the Majjhima and Dīgha preserve longer narrative encounters, the Saṃyutta preserves compressed doctrinal formulations.
+The canonical statements of dependent origination appear in the Nidānasaṃyutta: imasmiṃ sati idaṃ hoti, when this is, that is.
+The analysis of *anattā* (not-self) through the five aggregates appears in the Khandhasaṃyutta.
+The analysis of *dukkha* and the path appears in the Saccasaṃyutta.
+The Saṃyutta is also the principal canonical source for the analysis of the six sense bases, the perceptual framework the modern Western insight-meditation curriculum uses.
+For the vipassānā revival it has been the principal scriptural reference.

 Where it surfaces in the index

-Joseph Goldstein's *Mindfulness: A Practical Guide to Awakening* is the contemporary Western text most directly grounded in the Saṃyutta's analytical material — Goldstein quotes the canonical anattā-, dependent-origination- and sense-bases suttas extensively and routes its insight-meditation curriculum through their categorisation.
-Goldstein and Sharon Salzberg's *Insight Meditation* course carries the same scriptural backbone in audio-curriculum form.
-Tara Brach and Jack Kornfield's *Power of Awareness* translates the same material into the clinical contemplative-psychology register that the Insight Meditation Society lineage has been developing since the 1970s.
-Jon Kabat-Zinn's MBSR programme — the secularised offshoot — operationalises the *Satipaṭṭhāna* and *Ānāpānasati* frameworks the Saṃyutta presupposes, drawing on the philosophical scaffolding the Khandhasaṃyutta and Saḷāyatanasaṃyutta provide even where the institutional vocabulary has been stripped of the Pāli technical terms.
-The collection itself is carried in Bhikkhu Bodhi's two-volume English translation, The Connected Discourses of the Buddha, which appeared from Wisdom Publications in 2000 and revised Bhikkhu Ñāṇamoli's earlier draft — the reference work that the index does not directly carry as an item but that almost every Western Theravāda-influenced item presupposes.
+Joseph Goldstein's *Mindfulness: A Practical Guide to Awakening* is the contemporary Western text most directly grounded in the Saṃyutta's analytical material.
+Goldstein quotes the canonical anattā, dependent-origination, and sense-bases suttas extensively and routes his insight-meditation curriculum through their categorisation.
+Goldstein and Sharon Salzberg's Insight Meditation course carries the same scriptural backbone in audio form.
+Tara Brach and Jack Kornfield's Power of Awareness translates the same material into the clinical contemplative-psychology register.
+Jon Kabat-Zinn's MBSR programme operationalises the *Satipatthāna* and *Ānāpānasati* frameworks the Saṃyutta presupposes.
+The collection is carried in Bhikkhu Bodhi's two-volume The Connected Discourses of the Buddha (Wisdom Publications, 2000).